netliva/MediaLib/README.md

 Basic Usage
 ===========
-Firstly add a field as `json_array` type in your entity.
+Firstly add a field as `json` type in your entity.
 Then simply add MediaLibType to your form with this field.